Lotus Sutra: Commentaries

 One of Kumārajīva's great disciples, Daosheng (355–434), wrote the oldest surviving Chinese commentary on the Lotus Sūtra (titled the Fahua jing yishu).
-For Daosheng, the central teaching of the sutra is the One Vehicle.
-According to Lopez, Daosheng divided the sutra into three parts (omitting the Devadatta Chapter): "the first thirteen chapters demonstrate that the cause of the three vehicles becomes the cause of the one vehicle.
+For Daosheng, the central teaching of the sūtra is the One Vehicle.
+According to Lopez, Daosheng divided the sūtra into three parts (omitting the Devadatta Chapter): "the first thirteen chapters demonstrate that the cause of the three vehicles becomes the cause of the one vehicle.
 The next eight chapters demonstrate that the effect of the three vehicles is also the effect of the one vehicle.
 The final six chapters demonstrate that the followers of the three vehicles are the same as the followers of the one vehicle."
 Daosheng was also known for promoting the concept of Buddha nature and the idea that even deluded people will attain enlightenment.

-Already during the Tang Dynasty, Daoxuan (596–667) was writing that the Lotus Sūtra was "the most important sutra in China".
+Already during the Tang dynasty, Daoxuan (596–667) was writing that the Lotus Sūtra was "the most important sūtra in China".
 Kuiji (632–82), a disciple of Xuanzang, wrote a commentary on the Lotus.
 This commentary was translated into Tibetan and survives in the Tibetan Buddhist canon.
 Numerous other commentators from different Chinese Buddhist traditions wrote commentaries on the Lotus".
 One topic of debate among Chinese commentators to the Lotus was the "three carts or four carts" debate which focused on whether the One Vehicle was the same as the bodhisattva vehicle or a different vehicle that transcends the Mahāyāna.

 Chinese exegetes also disagreed on whether the Buddha of the Lotus Sūtra had an infinite life or a finite life (of immeasurable length) as well as on the issue of whether the ultimate, primordial Buddha of the Lotus referred to the Dharma-body (dharmakaya), to the reward body (sambhogakaya), or to the manifest, physical body (nirmanakaya).